 In the journal, it is also possible to publish in parts larger monographies, or their parts, while further parts may also be published elsewhere.
 The main condition is the originality of a contribution and the complexity of its elaboration, i.e. thorough data about the cited sources and proper formatting.
 Citations and bibliographical references shall be written in accordance with the APA norm.
 Authors are advised to use the Harvard citing system.
 All bibliographic references have to include the DOI (if assigned).

-Contributions are submitted in an electronic form (email: firstname.lastname@example.org), text editor Microsoft Words, font size 12 (Times New Roman), spacing 1.5.
+Papers are submitted by e-mail (email: firstname.lastname@example.org), format Microsoft Words, font size 12 (Times New Roman), spacing 1.5.
 The title of a manuscript shall be fully descriptive and thus provide sufficient information about its content.
-A part of every paper is an abstract of 8-10 lines, key words (in Slovak and English), JEL classification, author’s basic information: first name, last name, titles, office address, email and ORCID ID.
+All papers also included abstract of 8-10 lines, key words, JEL classification, author’s information: first name, last name, titles, office address, email and ORCID ID.

 Code of Ethics

 Code of Ethics for publishing in the scientific journal Ekonomické rozhľady/Economic

 The Code of Ethics for publishing in the scientific journal Ekonomické rozhľady/Economic Review (the Code of Ethics has been elaborated in accordance with available guidelines and recommendations of COPE, the Elsevier publishing house for publishing ethics, the scientific board of the EUBA and the journal´s Editorial Board)